 - If you love books don’t miss a visit to the second hand book capital of the world Hay-on-Wye.
 Located in the Brecon Beacons the town is the host of the annual and prestigious Hay Festival of Literature and Arts.

 Best for – sightseeing, history, art, culture, shopping, families, architecture.

 One of the most visited cities in the world London has something for everyone.
 Visit its famous museums, art galleries, markets, landmarks and attractions for a weekend staycation.

-If you are on a budget create an itinerary which includes some of the many free things there are to do in the city.
+If you are on a budget create an itinerary that includes some of the many free things there are to do in the city.
 Not sure what they are?
 Check out my budget guide to London which details how to save money when visiting the capital.

 Top 3 things to do and see in London